 - Task-dependent timeline

-By automating a large part of the management process, you can also cut back on other manual tasks.
+Not only can you automate a large part of the management process, but you can also cut back on other manual tasks.

 For example, you can: